When is the best time to have the best evangelistic conversation?

 I have found that many people are not aware of the spiritual thirst around them, simply because they are not looking for it.

-The best starting place for identifying spiritual thirst to reflect on your own and look for biblical examples.
+The best starting place for identifying spiritual thirst is to reflect on your own and look for biblical examples.

 - What was your spiritual thirst that first drew you to seek Christ?